captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-Not the one who did not do it.
+Not the one that did not do it.

-EUBOLE
+---

+## EUBOLE:
 And what death have you chosen for Antigone?

 ---